paulvarkey/CREW/crew-algorithms/crew_algorithms/wildfire_alg/README.md

 1. Implement new LLM-based multi-agent frameworks
 2. Add novel evaluation metrics or scenarios
 3. Improve environment generation or simulation features
-4. Enhance documentation and examples
-5. Fix bugs or improve performance
+4. Fix bugs or improve performance

 Please follow these steps to contribute:

 1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
+2. Create a feature branch (`git checkout -b feature/Feature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your changes (`git commit -m 'Add some Feature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
+4. Push to the branch (`git push origin feature/Feature`)
 5. Open a Pull Request

 ### Coding Standards